ControlSystemStudio/phoebus/docs/source/help_system.rst

 3. Pre-generated HTML folders copied from the ``phoebus/**/doc/html`` source tree

-In addition to building the help files locally as described below, or viewing a snapshot of the current version online under the link mentioned above, the help content is also bundled into the phoebus-based CS-Studio product.
+In addition to building the help files locally as described below, or viewing a snapshotData of the current version online under the link mentioned above, the help content is also bundled into the phoebus-based CS-Studio product.
 When the phoebus product is built,